laravel/precognition/README.md

 - Notifying users that a resource they are editing has been updated since it was retrieved.
 - Notifying users their session has expired.

-This library provides frontend helpers to make working with Precognition a dreamy delight.

-There is also a [Vue flavoured library](https://github.com/laravel/precognition-vue) available.
+This library provides the core functionality used by the [Vue](https://github.com/laravel/precognition-vue) and [React](https://github.com/laravel/precognition-react) framework libraries.

 ## Official Documentation